scholacantorum/public-site/policies/index.md

 anyone.
 We will remove you from either list on request; for the email list, there is an unsubscribe link at the bottom of every email.

-If you purchase products through the sponsorship links on our web site, from Amazon or SheetMusicPlus, they will tell us what product was purchased, but they will not identify the purchaser.
-Schola Cantorum does not use this purchase information in any way.

 # Purchase Policies

 When you purchase a season subscription from us, we will mail your paper tickets